Paving the way for rare diseases patients: Addressing unmet needs for an improved quality of life and care

 The below agenda has been created to provide a multifaceted approach to the topic, as well as allow speakers from different backgrounds to provide their opinion.
-MEP Patrizia Toia will be opening the event and will hand over to Sue Farrington, President of FESCA to present the position paper and allow for fruitful discussions of the panelists.
+MEP Patrizia Toia will be opening the event and together with Sue Farrington, President of FESCA will allow for fruitful discussions of the panelists.

 Stay tuned as we update the agenda with the panelists!